karlahrnndz/JavaScript-Art/README.md

 # JavaScript Art
 Art with JavaScript.

 ## Previews

 ### Scare Starlings
-Code and preview on [CodePen](https://codepen.io/karlahrnndz/pen/qBEmNmm).
+Use your mouse to scare starlings in a starling murmuration.
+Preview on [CodePen](https://codepen.io/karlahrnndz/pen/qBEmNmm).